 Khalid tried out an introspection library, LibVMI that would help security researchers monitor their compute nodes and perform low level introspection to discover any compromise.

 Brendan was operating with both focuses, and oversaw the website matters.
 In addition, Brendan was a co-author in this document, and a reviewer for its contents.

+Melissa, a part of the second group who worked on this project, streamlined and added functionality to the previously created scripts, created images for use with attack scenario experiments, and wrote experiment documentation including the additions contributed by the second group to this document.

+Nathan, also a part of the second group who worked on this project, streamlined and added functionality to the previously created scripts, added Snort rules to detect exploits with our attack scenario experiment, and helped to optimize the web client.

+Tienhuan, also a part of the second group who worked on this project, developed a web client for usage with attack scenario experiments.

 Section I: Creating the OpenStack Instance on CloudLab